-This is part three of a four-part series on why should you start affiliate marketing right now.
-Read part one, part two and part four.
+[guestpost]This is part three of a four-part series on why should you start affiliate marketing right now.
+Read part one here and part two here.[/guestpost]

 1. It Proves You Can Sell

 In yesterday's post, reason number five for immediately getting into affiliate marketing is that it teaches you to sell.